Stainborough Castle, Wentworth Castle & Worsbrough

 Follow Park drive down to the main road, cross over and continue on Gilroyd Lane as far as the entrance to the industrial estate.
 From here there is a lane to the Trans Pennine Trail - Dove Valley Trail that crosses the M1 and continues on to Worsbrough Reservoir.
 As you approach the reservoir there is a path that goes down to the waterside and then crosses the dam side and comes out at the Mill Pond.
 Continue along the south side of the reservoir then turn right on a track that is called Doe Lane and continues across fields back towards the M1.

 Cross the M1 on Old Hall Road and stay on it to Rockley Lane where you go right then take the "private" drive towards the Queen Anne Monument.
 Pick up the path through the gate to your left just before the house and follow it past Ivas Wood, Raven Holt Wood and through Broom Royd Wood.
 When you come out on a lane with a gate to your right that goes back into the Stainborough Parkland (Rockley & caravan site exit on the parkland map) go left across the fields to a footbridge over the Rockley Dike.
-Follow the path into the Green Springs plantation then keep on the woodland track that brings you out on Hermit Hill Lane.
+Follow the path which skirts Green Springs Plantation and leads to Hermit Hill Lane.
 (Note there is a track through Green Springs Plantation.
 This NOT a right of Way.)

 Go right on the lane past Hermit Hill Farm then take the path on the right that heads across fields to Cliffe Farm.
 Keep to the west of the farm, cross the arm track then bear off left across the fields to Gudgeon Hole Lane (is there another such named in the country?).
 Go straight across and up Dane's Lane then off on the right around the water treatment works.
 There is a clear path across the fields back to Bagger Wood Road which at the top part is a country lane that can become churned by the horses that are stabled and grazing nearby.